 Starts across from the Municipal Landfill on Dewdney Trunk Road.

 Distance: A 17.6 km return trip to Mt.
 Crickmer.
 Starts at Kearsley Road approximately 6.9 km along Burma Road (Florence Lake Forest Service Road) from Stave Dam.
-Hike 7.5 km on logging road to the trailhead and another 1.3 km to the summit of Mt.
+This is an undesignated back country route to the summit.
+Hike 7.5 km on active and permanently deactivated logging road to the trailhead and another 1.3 km to the summit of Mt.
 Crickmer.
 Trail is steep with some rope sections, therefore not suitable for bikes or horses.